bitmovin/bitmovin-player-react-native/README.md

 source 'https://github.com/bitmovin/cocoapod-specs.git'

 # iOS version should be 12 or greater.
-# If you're running RN 0.69 you should be fine already.
+# If you are running RN 0.69 you should be fine already.
 platform :ios, '12.4'
 install! 'cocoapods', :deterministic_uuids => false